Senate fails to advance Green New Deal as Democrats protest McConnell 'sham vote'

 Some Republicans, including President Donald Trump, believe antipathy to the Green New Deal is a winning issue for the party going into the election cycle.

-When asked if Trump brought up the Green New Deal in the Senate GOP lunch today, Sen. Lindsey Graham, R-S.C. said, "Yeah, he said, 'Make sure you don’t kill it too much because I want to run against it.'"
+When asked if Trump brought up the Green New Deal during the Senate GOP lunch today, Sen. Lindsey Graham, R-S.C., said, "Yeah, he said, 'Make sure you don’t kill it too much because I want to run against it.'"

 Ocasio-Cortez, D-N.Y., along with Sen. Ed Markey, D-Mass., introduced the Green New Deal resolution in February.
 It calls for a complete transition to renewable energy by 2030 and to eliminate greenhouse gas emissions.